 UM: A high-quality light-curable resin crown lasts 5–7 years, while a traditional porcelain crown lasts 10–15 years.
 No entanto, resin crowns are cheaper (30–40% lower cost) and faster to produce (1–2 hours vs. 1–2 weeks for porcelain), making them ideal for patients on a budget or in need of quick replacements.

-- P: Is silicone rubber safe for long-term use in the mouth (Por exemplo, wearing an occlusal pad every night)?
+- P: Is silicone rubber safe for long-term use in the mouth (por exemplo, wearing an occlusal pad every night)?

-UM: Sim, if it’s medical-grade silicone rubber (encontra ISO 10993-1 padrões).
+UM: Sim, if it’s medical-grade silicone rubber (atende ISO 10993-1 padrões).
 Medical-grade silicone doesn’t leach toxins, resist bacterial growth, and can be cleaned easily with dental hygiene products.
 Avoid industrial-grade silicone— it may contain chemicals that irritate gum tissue over time.